-The Medical Center occupies some 85 acres approximately one mile from the center of Indianapolis on the campus of Indiana University-Purdue University at Indianapolis (IUPUI).
+The Medical Center occupies some 85 acres approximately one mile from the center of Indianapolis.
 The Medical Science Building, housing the six basic science departments and the medical library, offers every modern facility for medical education and research.
 The former School of Medicine building, now Emerson Hall, has been remodeled to accommodate expanded clinical departments.
 In addition, the center is the site of James William Fesler Hall, which houses the clinical laboratories, offices of the dean of medicine, and offices and laboratories for the Department of Anesthesia.
-Also at the center are the Administration Building, Robert W. Long Hospital, William H. Coleman Hall for Allied Health Sciences, University Hospital, James Whitcomb Riley Hospital for Children with its connected wings for pediatrics and cancer research, Rotary Club Unit, Clinical Building, Ball Residence, School of Nursing Building, School of Dentistry, Psychiatric Research Institute, Union Building, Warthin Apartments for married students, and Graduate Townhouse Apartments.
+Also at the center are the Administration Building, Robert W. Long Hospital, William H. Coleman Hall for Allied Health Sciences, University Hospital, James Whitcomb Riley Hospital for Children with its connected wings for pediatrics and cancer research, Rotary Club Unit, Clinical Building, Ball Residence, School of Nursing Building, School of Dentistry, Psychiatric Research Institute, Union Building, Aldred S. Warthin Apartments for married students, and Graduate Townhouse Apartments.